masterlittle/RGson/README.md

 # RGson [![](https://www.jitpack.io/v/masterlittle/RGson.svg)](https://www.jitpack.io/#masterlittle/RGson)
-A reactive wrapper over Gson library
+A reactive wrapper over Gson library.
+Can be used in Java projects as well as Android projects.

 ## Usage